 Our consolidated financial statements were prepared in accordance with accounting principles generally accepted in the United States of America.
-The significant accounting policies used to prepare our consolidated financial statements, including our revenue recognition policy, are outlined primarily in Note 1 to the consolidated financial statements presented in Part II, Item 8 of our annual report on Form 10-K for the fiscal year ended August 31, 2020.
+The significant accounting policies used to prepare our consolidated financial statements are outlined primarily in Note 1 to the consolidated financial statements presented in Part II, Item 8 of our Annual Report on Form 10-K for the fiscal year ended August 31, 2021.
 Please refer to these disclosures for further information regarding our uses of estimates and critical accounting policies.
 There have been no significant changes to our previously disclosed estimates or critical accounting policies.